 After a quick sweep of the 300 level, where we had sat in the Jim Beam Suite seats in 2009, we headed up to our $25 seats in the 400 level.
 Man, were we mad we wasted $150 on those ’09 tickets!
 The view from the 400 and 300 levels is virtually the same!
 The only difference is the seats are padded in the 300 level seats.
 You buns can suffer for $125 less!
 I repeat, do not buy tickets in the 300 level if you can get tickets in the lower rows of the 400 level.
 We were in row 5 just right of home plate and the view was almost the same as our seats from three years previous.
 What really bites is sure, you get to hang out in the Jim Beam private bar on the 300 level, but you still have to pay for drinks and food!
 This is weak guys, at least throw in a hot dog for those prices!

 The Yankees ended up dropping the game to Detroit, though I did see home runs by Swisher and Granderson.
-At lease I got some decent fantasy points from Miguel Cabrera (lemons into lemonade!).
-After the game we took the 4 down to Grand Central and transferred over to another line that I can’t remember to 34th Street.
-We made a quick stop at a bakery called Crumbs for some much needed coffee and stuffed our faces with their cupcake sampler.
+At least I got some decent fantasy points from Miguel Cabrera (lemons into lemonade!).
+After the game, we took the 4 down to Grand Central and transferred over to another line that I can’t remember to 34th Street.
+We made a quick stop at a bakery called Crumbs for some much-needed coffee and stuffed our faces with their cupcake sampler.
 Then we ordered a pizza and headed to our friend’s apartment to get ready for a night out.
-For my visit to Yankee Stadium I spent $25 on the ticket, $4.50 on subway fares, $25 on food, and $23 on drinks later that night at 230 Fifth (rooftop bar with a great view of the city).
+For my visit to Yankee Stadium, I spent $25 on the ticket, $4.50 on subway fares, $25 on food, and $23 on drinks later that night at 230 Fifth (rooftop bar with a great view of the city).
 While that wasn’t my favorite trip to Yankee Stadium because my team lost, I still highly recommend fans making a visit to see the Evil Empire in action.
 Even in the new stadium, you can feel the team’s prestige floating around in the rafters or maybe it’s just the ghosts from the old park.
-Either way it’s an experience not to be missed.
+Either way, it’s an experience not to be missed.